 Points of interest (POI), such as restaurants, gas stations, hotels, dealers, and more, are available from the map screen.
-POI will display on the Map Screen as you zoom in and out of the map.
+POI will display on map screen as you zoom in and out of the map.
 Tap on the POI icon to view more information about the location.